 Leadership in Higher Education

-Leaders in higher education require a broad knowledge-base of the ins and outs of higher education.
-The Leadership in Higher Education specialization digs deep into a variety of topics specific to higher education, and will familiarize you with how higher education is organized, how it is financed, legal issues, and the history of higher education.
-As a Leadership in Higher Education graduate, you will be prepared to share your knowledge and skill about higher education in colleges, universities and community colleges.
-This specialization can also prepare you to pursue doctoral studies in Leadership in Higher Education at NCU should you choose to further your education.
+Leaders in higher education require a broad knowledge of the intricacies in higher education.
+NCU’s Education Specialist (EdS) in Leadership in Higher Education digs deep into a variety of topics specific to higher education and will familiarize you with how higher education is organized and financed, about legal issues and the history of higher education.
+As a Leadership in Higher Education EdS graduate, you will be prepared to share your knowledge and skill about higher education in colleges, universities and community colleges.
+This specialization can also prepare you to pursue doctoral studies in the field should you choose to further your education.

 General Degree Requirements